 DISCLOSURE OF MATERIAL INFORMATION

-You should not construe the content of any of the materials herein or disclosures provided as legal, financial, tax, accounting or other advice, and you should consult your own attorney, financial advisor, tax advisor or accountant as to legal, financial, tax, accounting and related matters concerning the materials and disclosures provided.
+You should not construe the content of any of the materials herein or disclosures provided as legal, regulatory, financial, tax, accounting or other advice, and you should consult your own attorney, financial advisor, tax advisor or accountant as to legal, regulatory, financial, tax, accounting and related matters concerning the materials and disclosures provided.

 NOTHING IN THE MATERIALS OR DISCLOSURES PROVIDED AMENDS OR SUPERSEDES THE EXPRESS TERMS OF ANY TRANSACTION BETWEEN YOU AND US OR ANY RELATED GOVERNING DOCUMENTATION.

 In the context of discussing, proposing or entering into a swap with Santander, you should refer to any transaction-specific disclosures, material economic terms and any other documentation provided to you by Santander, as well as to the disclosures provided in this communication.
 Any reference in the materials and disclosures provided herein to any websites should be considered to mean any successor website, as applicable.